Cap-go/website/content/blog/automatic-capacitor-ios-build-github-action.md

 The service is ‘_free’_ up to the limit, depending on the chosen machine.
 We are going to use a **_macOS_** machine, you can see in the screenshot its price and limits (prices as of the creation of the tutorial, they could undergo changes in the future)

-🔴 **_Once warned of requirements and prices, if you want, we continue..._**
+🔴 **_Once warned of requirements and prices, if you like, we continue…_**

-> **_📣_ In the post we assume that we have the app created in itunes connect, we do have the certificates of the Apple ecosystem, everything will be copied by fastlane!**
+> **_📣_ In the post we assume that we have the app created in iTunes connect, we do have the certificates of the Apple ecosystem, everything will be copied by Fastlane!**

 ## Let’s go to the mess 🧑🏽💻